MariusKM/GT_Raytracer/README.md

 # GT_Raytracer
-Java Objects.Ray Tracer for a university course
+Java objects.Ray Tracer for a university course